Computing the BWT and LCP array of a Set of Strings in External Memory: Abstract

 \section{Abstract}

-Indexing very large collections of strings, such as those produced by the widespread next generation sequencing technologies, heavily relies on multi-string generalization of the Burrows-Wheeler Transform (BWT): recent developments in this field have resulted in external memory algorithms, motivated by the large requirements of in-memory approaches.

-The related problem of computing the Longest Common Prefix (LCP) array of a set of strings is often instrumental in several algorithms: for example, to compute the suffix-prefix overlaps among strings, which is an essential step for many genome assembly algorithms.
+Indexing very large collections of strings, such as those produced by the widespread next generation sequencing technologies, heavily relies on multi-string generalization of the Burrows-Wheeler Transform (BWT): large requirements of in-memory approaches have stimulated recent developments on external memory algorithms.
+The related problem of computing the Longest Common Prefix (LCP) array of a set of strings is instrumental to compute the suffix-prefix overlaps among strings, which is an essential step for many genome assembly algorithms.
+In a previous paper, we presented an in-memory divide-and-conquer method for building the BWT and LCP where we merge partial BWTs with a forward approach to sort suffixes.

-In this paper we propose a new external memory method to simultaneously build the BWT and the LCP array on a collection of $m$ strings of length $k$ with \(\mathcal{O}(mkl)\) time and I/O complexity, using \(\mathcal{O}(k + m)\) main memory, where $l$ is the maximum value in the LCP array.
+In this paper, we propose an alternative backward strategy to develop an external memory method to simultaneously build the BWT and the LCP array on a collection of $m$ strings of different lengths.
+The algorithm over a set of strings having constant length $k$ has \(\mathcal{O}(mkl)\) time and I/O volume, using \(\mathcal{O}(k + m)\) main memory, where $l$ is the maximum value in the LCP array.